I. The Trap of “Simple Faith”

 Church history shows that when a theological system loses its consistency, coherence, or explanatory power, believers suffer a crisis of assurance.

-• The Loss of Consistency: In the late medieval church, theologians tried to teach that salvation is a free gift of grace, but also that humans must take the first independent step to release that grace.
+- The Loss of Consistency: In the late medieval church, theologians tried to teach that salvation is a free gift of grace, but also that humans must take the first independent step to release that grace.
 This contradiction drove people into absolute despair and agonizing doubt.
-The system told people to trust grace, but forced them to ask, “Have I done enough to release that grace?”
-Theological contradiction destroys peace.
+The system told people to trust grace, but forced them to ask, “Have I done enough to release or earn that grace?”
+Theological contradiction destroys gospel peace.

-• The Loss of Explanatory Power: In the early church, Apollinaris taught that Jesus had a human body but a purely divine mind, effectively replacing the human intellect with the divine Logos.
+- The Loss of Explanatory Power: In the early church, Apollinaris taught that Jesus had a human body but a purely divine mind, effectively replacing the human intellect with the divine Logos.
 While it may have sounded pious, it stripped the theology of the cross of its ability to explain how the totality of a human being can be saved.
 If Christ did not possess a human mind, he could not redeem it.
-This heretical system could not offer peace to believers suffering from an anxious mind, intrusive thoughts, or intellectual guilt.
+If this system were true, it could not offer peace to believers suffering from an anxious mind, intrusive thoughts, or intellectual guilt.
 Without the explanatory power of a fully human Christ, the system left the believer’s conscience exposed and unredeemed.

 IV.
 The Power to Explain: Why the Cross Actually Works